Ziyaxoxo/ECO-DISSOLVE/README.md

 ## 🌱 Problem Statement
-India generates **1.7 lakh tonnes of municipal solid waste daily**, with only **54% scientifically treated**.
-The rest ends up in landfills, oceans, or open burning — causing pollution, greenhouse gases, and massive resource losses.
+India generates over 26,000 tonnes of plastic waste daily, yet only about 9% is recycled, often downcycled into low-grade products like PVC.
+The rest largely ends up in landfills, incinerators, or the open environment, where it persists for centuries, polluting soil, water, and air.
+Conventional recycling merely changes plastic’s form without solving the root problem, creating an urgent need for a sustainable, circular solution.

 ## 💡 Our Solution – Turning Waste into Wealth